 Take Away #3: Liz Scheduled A Tour

 After learning that dogs – and, more importantly, all breeds of dogs – were welcome at the property, Liz quickly scheduled a tour.

 The examples above give you a pretty good idea of Chatbot’s capabilities.
 But if you really want to see everything this technology can do, you’ll have to give it a personal test drive.
 We built this interactive chatbot demo page so you can do just that.
 Consider it a sandbox for multifamily marketing nerds.

 Tip: Ask chatbot to tell you a joke!

 Want A Multifamily Chatbot To Call Your Own?

 Ready to streamline your leasing operations, convert more website visitors, and step into the future of multifamily marketing?
-Fill out the form below and we’ll assemble your chatbot today!
+The expert team of apartment marketers at Respage are standing by to provide additional insight into our chatbot services or to work with you to install a chatbot on your website today!

 [/et_pb_text][et_pb_button button_url=”/contact/” button_text=”Contact Respage Today” _builder_version=”3.26.3″ z_index_tablet=”500″ button_text_shadow_horizontal_length_tablet=”0px” button_text_shadow_vertical_length_tablet=”0px” button_text_shadow_blur_strength_tablet=”1px” box_shadow_horizontal_tablet=”0px” box_shadow_vertical_tablet=”0px” box_shadow_blur_tablet=”40px” box_shadow_spread_tablet=”0px”][/et_pb_button][/et_pb_column][/et_pb_row][/et_pb_section]